hoteet123/broadcastClient/README.md

 they fall back to the built in tkinter web view.

 The client also handles playlist messages.
-When a playlist is received it is passed to `vlc_playlist.py` for fullscreen playback.
+When a playlist is received it is passed to `vlc_playlist.py` for borderless playback.
 A subsequent `play-media` command with a `media_id` will immediately start playback of the matching playlist item.